BaFin-Compliant BCBS 239 Excellence for the German Banking Market

 German Banking Integration & System Harmonization

-We create seamless integration between existing German banking systems and BCBS 239 requirements through specialized harmonization strategies and local market adaptation.
+We create smooth integration between existing German banking systems and BCBS 239 requirements through specialized harmonization strategies and local market adaptation.

 • German core banking integration and legacy system harmonization